Please scroll down to view this site

 Fierce resistance

 Soldiers detain drag queen “Col. Lateral Glamage” during a satirical protest in San Francisco’s Castro District.
-The unchecked scope of the military's occupation has emboldened pervasive homophobia and transphobia among troops, fueling targeted harassment and detentions in LGBTQ spaces.
+Numerous reports suggest that the ill-defined scope of the military's mission here has emboldened homophobia and transphobia among troops, fueling targeted harassment and detentions in LGBTQ+ spaces.

 “This is what queerness knows: how to survive, how to resist, how to thrive.
 The Colonel didn’t surrender—she turned this moment into proof that we will outlast them.”

-As barricades rise in the city of bridges...
+As barriers rise in the city of bridges...

 Gated community